redis/redis-doc/topics/indexes.md

 Note that I prefixed my item with the string **spo**.
 It means that the item represents a subject,predicate,object relation.

-In can add more 5 items for the same relation, but in a different order:
+In can add 5 more entries for the same relation, but in a different order:

     ZADD myindex 0 sop:antirez:matteocollina:is-friend-of
     ZADD myindex 0 ops:matteocollina:is-friend-of:antirez